yearn/YIPS/README.md

 * **Approved** - a YIP that has been accepted for implementation by the yEarn community.
 * **Implemented** - a YIP that has been released to mainnet.
 * **Rejected** - a YIP that has been rejected.
-* **Withdrawn** - a YIP that has been withdrawn by the author(s).
-* **Deferred** - a YIP that governance has decided to wait for another YIP/some other change that should be bundled with it together
-* **Moribund** - a YIP that was once Implemeneted.
-It is now Obsolete 'AND' requires no explicit replacement.

 ## Validation